 The National Holocaust Museum initially opened its doors in 2016 and offered temporary exhibitions in artistic format, presentations, lectures and films about the Holocaust.
 It was focused on using personal historical accounts.

-The museum was closed in February 2020 and is undergoing a major renovation.
-It is hoped the new version of the museum will open in 2024.
+The museum was closed in February 2020 and has undergone a major renovation.

 The museum opened with a temporary exhibition “The Demise of Abraham Reiss”, a series of 9 monumental paintings by noted Dutch actor and artist Jeroen Krabbé about the life and death of his grandfather.
 This ran until October 2016.